 Breakfast- Scrambled eggs, rice, fried carrots, and apples

 Lunch- French fries, beef slices, rice, and cabbage mixture

 Dinner- Rice, sautéed morning glory, green beans, mushrooms, and chicken

 Recently the Gibbon Experience had a tragic accident resulting in the death of a fellow traveler.
-An accident report was issues and can be found here accident report.
-Unfortunately it seems as though it was a freak accident.
+An accident report was issued and can be found here accident report.
+Unfortunately, it seems as though it was a freak accident.
 The Gibbon Experience released an additional statement saying they are trying their very best to make sure their zip-lines are up to par and as safe as possible.